Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 c) Sophos Firewall has no STAS live user, although STA Collector has them

-If Sophos Firewall doesn't show any live user, but STAS shows live users, make sure
+If Sophos Firewall doesn't show any live users, but STAS shows live users, make sure

-• Windows Firewall rule on STAS server is configured properly, as per section " Install and configure STAS > f) Create Windows Firewall rules to allow STAS traffic"
+• Windows Firewall rule on the STAS server is configured properly, as per the section " Install and configure STAS > f) Create Windows Firewall rules to allow STAS traffic."

 • Sophos Firewall has "Client Authentication" enabled on the zone where the STA Collector and AD workstation are located.

 • Authentication service on Sophos Firewall is running.
-It can be verified onable Sophos Transparent Authenticationn Sophos Firewall webadmin > System services > Services, as below
+It can be verified via Sophos Transparent Authentication Sophos Firewall web admin> System services > Services, as below.

 d) STA Collector keeps removing live user

-STAS can detect live user on AD workstation, however, it removes live user after a while.
+STAS can detect live users on AD workstations.
+However, it removes live users after a while.

 Make sure